Hamilton Harbour: Randle Reef

+Stage 3 cap and site transition (2023–2025)

+Stage 3 completes the engineered containment facility (ECF) and prepares the surface for future port use.
+The cap is a multi-layer system: base aggregates and geosynthetics support a drainage layer that collects porewater for on-site treatment before discharge, and a synthetic barrier isolates the contaminated sediments from clean cover layers above.
+In 2024, construction advanced with installation of more than 13,000 vertical wick drains and horizontal drainage strips to accelerate consolidation, followed by placement of base and anchor components of the cap.
+By late 2024, a preload of aggregate was placed across the surface to compress underlying materials; the preload is planned to remain for several months before the surface is paved in 2025.

+Stage 3 delivery is led by Milestone Environmental Contracting in partnership with the Mississaugas of the Credit Business Corporation through a majority Indigenous-owned venture.
+Milestone Environmental Contracting Inc. Upon completion, responsibility for the finished facility will transfer to the Hamilton–Oshawa Port Authority as new port lands, integrating long-term risk containment with marine-industrial redevelopment.

+Project partners describe the Randle Reef remediation as central to addressing beneficial-use impairments in the Hamilton Harbour Area of Concern and to progress toward eventual delisting, alongside complementary habitat restoration and wastewater upgrades around the harbour.

 Burlington Shipping Canal

 The opening from Hamilton Harbour to Lake Ontario is referred to as the Burlington Shipping Canal.
 It was proposed in 1824 and opened in 1826.

 Burlington Canal Lift Bridge is a lift bridge the spans over the canal.

 Infrastructure

 The bay today is crossed by two highways: 403 & Queen Elizabeth Way (QEW).
 The Burlington Bay James N. Allan Skyway (nicknamed "The Skyway") bridge, part of the QEW, crosses the border between Hamilton Harbour and Lake Ontario.
 The 403, York Street and a number of railways cross Hamilton Harbour on a glacial sandbar (similar in formation to the present day beach strip to the east) and separates Cootes Paradise from Hamilton Harbour.
 The harbour also houses the Port of Hamilton which is the busiest Canadian Great Lakes port and handles in excess of 10 million tonnes of cargo per year.

 Legend

 The bay is thought by some to host a North American cryptid, described by witnesses as a large snake-like creature.
 A diver drowned in the bay during the filming of a low-budget horror film titled Marina Monster on August 21, 2005.